thin-edge/thin-edge.io/docs/src/howto-guides/008_config_local_mqtt_port.md

 Using `tedge` command connect to the desired cloud as below.

-This will force all the services (mosquitto, tedge-mapper-c8y.service,tedge-mapper-az.service sm_agent, tedge-agent.service, tedge-mapper-sm-c8y.service) to use newely set port.
+This will force all the services (mosquitto, tedge-mapper-c8y.service, tedge-mapper-az.service, sm_agent, tedge-agent.service, tedge-mapper-sm-c8y.service) to use newely set port.

 ```shell